The Gang Replaces Dee with a Monkey: Plot

 Dee (Kaitlin Olson) complains of feeling too hot and storms out of the bar.
-The Gang questions her behavior, with Frank (Danny DeVito) deducing she may starting menopause.
+The Gang questions her behavior, with Frank (Danny DeVito) deducing she may be starting menopause.
 Unwilling to tolerate Dee's new behavior, they decide to replace her and joke that even a monkey could do her job.

 Dee's behavior is actually revealed to be method acting in preparation for a TV series audition, but her audition is rejected by the casting directors.
 Back at the bar, Charlie (Charlie Day) expresses desire to go on vacation but Mac (Rob McElhenney) and Dennis (Glenn Howerton) reject his idea of going to Pittsburgh.
 Frank suddenly shows up with a monkey, planning to use it as Dee's replacement.
 They object until the monkey - which was trained to appear in movies - prepares a good beer for Dennis.

 Dee decides to earn money by teaching an acting class where she gives poor advice to aspiring actors.
 She enjoys wielding emotional power, but when the director of the TV series calls to offer her a role, she abandons her class.
 At Paddy's, the guys continue debating where to go on vacation while drinking beers served by the monkey.
 They wake up the next day hungover and covered in scratches with the bar trashed and all the money gone.
 They also all have a gross and sour feeling in their mouths, and conclude that the monkey had sex with them while they were unconscious.
 Frank reveals that the monkey comes from a lineage of abused Hollywood stunt animals beginning with his grandfather who was owned by Roscoe Arbuckle, and explains that the trauma causes these monkeys to run away and become alcoholic scam artists.

 Dennis remembers that the boys came up with the perfect vacation destination while they were drunk.
 They see a chalkboard with the words "monkey beer island of green and fight".
 Deducing that the monkey poured whiskey in their drinks, they replace "monkey" with "whiskey".
 Dee returns, announcing that she booked the role and will leave tomorrow for Ireland.
 The guys realize they picked Ireland ("whiskey beer island of green and fight") for their vacation too.

 Production

 Development

-In November 2021, it was reported that the fourth episode of the fifteenth season would be titled "The Gang Replaces Dee With a Monkey", and was to be directed by Todd Biermann and written by main cast member Glenn Howerton and Nina Pedrad.
+In November 2021, it was reported that the fourth episode of the fifteenth season would be titled "The Gang Replaces Dee with a Monkey", and was to be directed by Todd Biermann and written by main cast member Glenn Howerton and co-executive producer Nina Pedrad.
 This was Biermann's 16th directing credit, Howerton's 43rd writing credit and Pedrad's 1st writing credit.